dbt-labs/dbt-athena/README.md

 #### Table Configuration

 * `external_location` (`default=none`)
   * If set, the full S3 path in which the table will be saved.
+(Does not work with Iceberg table).
 * `partitioned_by` (`default=none`)
   * An array list of columns by which the table will be partitioned
   * Limited to creation of 100 partitions (_currently_)